DibboBhai/Line_Follower_Robot/README.md

 - This function gives an analog output to the EN pins.

 After evaluating function then we first use read() function to get the input.
 AFter that we issue the value of per = er.
 Which assigns per the value of the previous reading.
 Then we use check() function which checks all the output given by read() function and check() function assigns a value to er.
 Then we use variable I and I changes because all the errors adds up to I. Then value of adj is assigned which steers the car according to the er, per and I value by putting it in PID concept's equation.
 At the very end we use set_speed() function to set the speed and use add and subtract adj to steer the car.
-We put move() function at the end so that we can use it t ocontrol direction.
+We put move() function at the end so that we can use it to control direction.

 # Testing and Calibration